SonamRinzinGurung/Real-Estate-Rental-and-Tenant-Management-System/README.md

 # Real Estate Rental and Tenant Management System - Property Plus

 Property Plus is a real estate rental and tenant management system.
 It is a web application that allows two types of users to use the application.
 The two types of users are the owner and the tenant.
-The owner can post a property for rent, manage tenants, register rent payment, and create a property contract.
+The owner can post a property for rent, manage tenants, register rent payment, and create a property lease.
 The tenant can search and filter properties, view property details, send an email to the owner of the property, and use the built-in chat application for communication between the owner and the tenant.

 Live Site - [Property Plus](https://property-plus.onrender.com/)